 Hard skills are much easier to quantify and measure.
 These are things that employees are specifically trained for, like a plumber who learns to fix a leaky faucet or a nurse learning to draw blood.

-Through specific instruction and trial-and-error, hard skills form the backbone of the job.
+Through specific instruction, on-the-job training, and trial-and-error, hard skills form the backbone of the job.

-The list of hard skills is as long as the number of different professions in the world.
+But truly, this list of hard skills examples is as long as the number of different professions in the world!

 Why are hard skills important to train for?

 The importance of hard skills is that they establish the backbone of the services your business provides or the products it creates.
 You would not hire a heart surgeon without the hard skills to perform heart surgery, or someone to design a bridge who only had experience in retail.
 Hard skills training ensures that your employees are equipped to do good work in their field.

 What’s the best approach to this type of training?
 The answer to that depends on your employees and what skills they need.
 Starting with a training needs analysis can help target specific hard skills, which can then help you decide which approach will work best.

 You might consider eLearning options to train for some of these skills, especially mobile microlearning resources that are easy to reference back to.
 Some industries have also had great success with AR/VR learning, and others prefer to offer blended learning that includes both instructor-led and digital modules.

 The goal is to offer hard skills training that is relevant, engaging, and supportive of the types of hard skills your employees need to do their job.